iprithvitharun/myblog/content/about.md

 Previously, I worked at Whatfix and Zoho.

-Outside work, I am an avid gamer and occasionally contribute to Open Source writing projects on [GitHub](https://github.com/iprithvitharun/).
+Outside work, I am an avid gamer and occasionally contribute to open source writing projects on [GitHub](https://github.com/iprithvitharun/).

 > > I believe in moving at a sustainable pace and fixing what’s broken.